knobs-dials/duppy/README.md

 Duplicate file detector.

-Incrementally checks blocks of content, motivated by the observation that duplicate detection is largely IO-bound, and since distinct files are usually unique in the first few dozen KB, the larger the files, the less efficient a complete-hash solution is (...when you don't store and use information about the files it has seen.
-I'm considering that in here.).
+Incrementally checks blocks of content, which is pretty fast when you have largeish mostly-unique files, because the larger the (unique) files, the more reading you avoid.

-...except if there _are_ a lot of large duplicates, because you still have to spend much of your time verifying.
+Motivated by the observation that duplicate detection is largely IO-bound, and that unique files are usually unique in the first few dozen KB.

-You can make it assume after some amount of bytes.
+When there _are_ large duplicates it'll spend most of the time a while verifying, and clobber your page cache in the process, so you can make it assume equality after some amount of identical bytes.

-If you want a faster faster-yet-more-approximate estimate of possible space savings, do that, and ignore smaller files.
+If you want a fast estimate of possible space savings, both make that assumption, and make it ignore the bulk of small files.
 For example,

 ```